Even Minor Theft Crimes Have Harsh Consequences

 Because of the potentially severe consequences, it is important that you speak with an experienced attorney as soon as possible to minimize the potential penalties.
 Some of the penalties can include suspension of your driver’s license, fines, incarceration and loss of reputation and career opportunities.

-At the Law Office of Michael A. Schillinger, Esq., in New York and Long Island, I represent clients accused of theft crimes.
+At the Law Office of Michael A. Schillinger, Esq., in New York and Long Island, I represent clients accused of theft crimes and fraud crimes.
 I understand the severity of the charges you’re facing, and I will fight aggressively to get you the best results possible.
 Avoid prison, fines and other penalties by working with a trusted criminal defense attorney.

 Common Theft-Related Offenses

 Larceny – Larcenies can range in severity from misdemeanors to felonies, and the penalties for these crimes can range from months of incarceration to years depending on the severity of the larceny committed.
 A shoplifting case is also considered a larceny and can be either a misdemeanor or felony depending on the value of the items that are alleged to have been stolen.

 Vehicle theft – Vehicle theft can be charged in two ways in New York, either as an unauthorized use of a motor vehicle, which is a misdemeanor, or as grand larceny, which is a class E felony.
 The penalties therefore can vary greatly depending on what you are actually charged with.

 Credit card theft – Stealing a credit card in New York is a serious offense and is charged as grand larceny in the fourth degree, a class E felony.
 Depending on your prior criminal history, this can potentially lead to a sentence of multiple years of incarceration.